-Like me, you should be able to get by on spending no more than £200 a year – or less – on vaping hardware and vape juice.
-But many vapers spend a LOT more than that.
+If you follow my advice, you should be able to get by on spending no more than £200 a year – or less – on vaping hardware and vape juice combined.
+Just bear in mind that vapers who ignore budget vape advice often end up spending a LOT more than that.

 Click on each of my vape budget tips here to get estimated savings:

 - Avoid pre-mixed 10ml vape juices – go for shortfills instead